-Whole school in-service training on Safeguarding and Child Protection will be organised for staff and governors at least every three years and will comply with the prevailing arrangements agreed by the Local Authority and the Safeguarding Children Board and will, in part, include training on extremism and radicalisation and its safeguarding implications.
+Whole school in-service training on Safeguarding and Child Protection will be organised for staff at least every three years (and every two years for the DSL and DDSL) [RS4][RC5] and will comply with the prevailing arrangements agreed by the Local Authority and the Safeguarding Children Board and will, in part, include training on extremism and radicalisation and its safeguarding implications under the Prevent Agenda.
+Staff and Governors receive Safeguarding and Prevent training when they join the school.